-I was enjoying a morning cup of coffee and checking email up on the Baba Deck with a group of friends who are in from the States when we saw the signature of a tanker attack just up the road.
+I was enjoying a morning cup of coffee on the Baba Deck with a group of friends just in from the States when we saw the signature of a tanker attack just up the road.
 That has never happened this close to Jalalabad before so we conducted a brief staff meeting which consisted of saying “let’s go” and headed up the road to see what was what.

 The ANP had closed the Duranta Dam tunnel but recognizing us they waved us through and we continued through the tunnel at speed only to have the ANP on the other side of the tunnel wave us right on down the road and into the kill zone.

 This was a more effective ambush then we normally see further west on the Jbad /Kabul highway.
-The terrain here forced the shooters to be much closer to the road than they are when they ambush from the heights of the Tangi Valley.
+The terrain forced the shooters to be much closer to the road than they are when they ambush from the heights of the Tangi Valley further down the road.
 There were three tankers hit and dumping JP 8 all over the road but not burning.
 Three more were hit and on fire in the northern portion of the kill zone.

 Shortly after the photograph above was taken the OH58’s got a firing solution and let rip with rockets and gun pods.
 Kiowa pilots seem to like getting close and personal and these guys were not staying above some hard artificial “ceiling” dictated to them from on high but were on the deck, spitting venom like a good gunship should.
 I doubt the villains had much of a chance – reportedly four were killed.

-Napoleon reportedly said; “moral power is to the physical as three parts out of four” “even in war pointed out in warfare the moral is to the physical as three is to one”.
+Napoleon reportedly said; “moral power is to the physical as three parts out of four”.
 Attacks like the one we witnessed this morning are always victories on the moral level for the Taliban.
 That is the problem for our efforts in Afghanistan in a nut shell.
 The Taliban do not have to be tactically good or win on the physical level, they don’t have to be smart or survive half ass ambush attempts.
 They just need to attack and if they lose every battle in the end it won’t matter; they’ll still win.